Come and visit us at Maungaturoto:

-This first factor is that this picturesque hilltop village is steeped in history, with settlers arriving over 150 years ago to colonize the bush-clad hills around the northern Kaipara Harbour.
+Come and enjoy this picturesque hilltop village, steeped in history, with settlers arriving over 150 years ago to colonize the bush-clad hills around the northern Kaipara Harbour.
 Here you’ll find glorious old homesteads - some original cottages were made from a single felled kauri tree — an historic church, and a tavern with a long and bizarre story to its name.

 In fact, the Maungaturoto Hotel is the only public house in New Zealand to nearly have been lost at sea — twice!